FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 - You could add user registration to allow users to self-register.
 - You could use [higher order components](https://reactjs.org/docs/higher-order-components.html) to protect certain content or pages from unauthenticated users.
-- You could use the authorization token saved in session storage to access another API.
+- You could use the access token saved in session storage to access another API.

 If you have questions or need help integrating your FusionAuth application with Gatsby, feel free to leave a comment below.